Important Information for Elearning students

 - You can access library materials in person at the Panama City campus, view them online, or request they be sent to you.
 We mail items to students who live and are taking classes outside Bay County and send them to our extended campuses through the campus courier.

 If you are taking online classes, you’ll need to register for Canvas, Gulf Coast’s new online learning environment.
-Canvas is where you will review online course lessons, interact with your professor and classmates, take tests, etc. The Angel system is now being used only for non-credit, continuing education classes.
-If you have signed up for Angel, you’ll need to create a login for Canvas instead.
-Learn more about Canvas, including software requirements, how to troubleshoot and other frequently asked questions.
+Canvas is where you will review online course lessons, interact with your professor and classmates, take tests, etc. Learn more about Canvas, including software requirements, how to troubleshoot and other frequently asked questions.

 Lighthouse Student Portal

-When you applied to Gulf Coast State College, you created an account in Lighthouse, the student portal for campus.
-Using the Lighthouse student portal, you will be able to for your classes, check your financial aid status, view your grades and more.
+When you applied to Gulf Coast State College, you created an account in Lighthouse, the student portal for the College.
+Using the Lighthouse student portal, you will be able to register for your classes, check your financial aid status, view your grades and more.
 Learn about Lighthouse and how to use it.

 - Tuition and Fees